MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 The <span style="color:#82AAFF">`helper_spawn_sparkles`</span> function is a helper function, which the game can't call, but the <span style="color:#C3E88D">`on_`</span> functions in this file can.

-## Documentation and type checking in one
+## Documentation, security, and type checking in one

 The game developer is responsible for maintaining a `mod_api.json` file, which declares which entities and game functions modders are allowed to call.
 This ensures that malicious mods have no way of calling functions that might compromise the security of the user.
 It also allows `grug.c` to catch any potential issues in mods, like passing an `i32` to a game function that expects a `string`.